zapta/legacy_stepper_motor_analyzer/README.md

 ## The Current by Speed Page

-This pages measures the ability of the stepper motor's controller to maintain peak current at high speeds.
+This page measures the ability of the stepper motor's controller to maintain peak current at high speeds.

 The screenshot below shows a healthy system where the peak current is virtually flat across the speed range.